NULLx76/ipfs-share/README.md

 optional arguments:
-  -h, --help            show this help message and exit -nc, --no-clipboard   disable clipboard support
-  -p, --pin             Pin file/folder to a remote pinner -g URL, --gateway URL
+  -h, --help            show this help message and exit --no-clipboard        disable clipboard support --nocopy              Use the experimental ipfs 'no copy' feature -p, --pin             Pin file/folder to a remote pinner -g URL, --gateway URL
                         gateway(s) to use for url generation (repetition allowed).
 You can also use the 'IPFS_GATEWAYS' environment variable